Shapdor/MusicEditor/README.md

 ----------------------------------------

+# Design

+The music editor is designed in the Model-View-Controller design pattern.

 ---MODEL---

 The model consists of a few classes - the model itself, Beat, Note, NoteColumn, a ColumnComparator, and an enum for Pitch.